Lucy Dawidowicz: Criticism of Dawidowicz

 Raul Hilberg criticized Dawidowicz for her work The War Against the Jews, stating that it builds "largely on secondary sources and conveying nothing whatever that could be called new," and then going on to say in regards to Dawidowicz's portrayal of Jewish resistance and resisters that she included "soup ladlers and all others in the ghettos who staved off starvation and despair."
 Hilberg suggests that "nostalgic Jewish readers [would find here] vaguely consoling words, [which] could be easily clutched by all those who did not wish to look deeper."
 He then lists over 20 key authors on the subjects that Dawidowicz covers, that she did not use as references in her own work.
 Hilberg ends on the subject of Dawidowicz stating "To be sure, Dawidowicz has not been taken all that seriously by historians".

 Books by Dawidowicz

-Her books include The War Against the Jews 1933-1945, her best-selling 1975 history of the Holocaust, and The Holocaust and the Historians, a study of Holocaust historiography.
+Her books include The War Against the Jews, her best-selling 1975 history of the Holocaust, and The Holocaust and the Historians, a study of Holocaust historiography.
+Her major work suggest that the destruction of Jews was a central element in Nazi ideology, reflecting a principle war aim of Hitler.
+Just as important as his military conquest of Europe, the Nazi regime believed the Holocaust served as a necessary component of the program, which Dawidowicz analyzed.

 A collection of her essays relating to Jewish history, What Is the Use of Jewish History?, was published posthumously in 1992.
 Dawidowicz wrote The Golden Tradition: Jewish Life and Thought in Eastern Europe to document Jewish civilization in Eastern Europe before its destruction during the Holocaust.

-In On Equal Terms: Jews in America, 1881-1981, Dawidowicz wrote an account of Jews in the United States that reflected an appreciation for her American citizenship, which saved her from being a victim herself in the Holocaust.
+In On Equal Terms: Jews in America, 1881–1981, Dawidowicz wrote an account of Jews in the United States that reflected an appreciation for her American citizenship, which saved her from being a victim herself in the Holocaust.